Last Updated on April 29, 2026 by George Pavlopoulos

 Another day, I see Katergo Beach.
 The name translates to “labor camp” or “galley”; it sounds weird, but it’s not incompatible.
 On this beach, the inhabitants mined hematite for decades under the relentless sun to paint their houses and boats.

-As I swim, I see their descent to the bottom and then their emergence underwater.
+As I swim, I see their descent to the bottom and then their emergence from the depths.
 In each dive, a million fish are upset and run towards the open sea.
 Even in this moment of carelessness, in a geographical nowhere based on the coordinates of their hometowns, they say something about the vaccination process before traveling.

 They are extroverted, above the decibel limit that Europe can withstand.
 However, their vitality seems reassuring after such a terrible winter.
 They finally swim back to the beach and lie down on the hot pebbles.
-When the tallest girl in the group dries, she runs to her towel and brings a camera.
+When the tallest girl in the group dries off, she runs to her towel and grabs a camera.
 Dozens of clicks are spent under a dazzling white light.

 An hour later, a boat that murmurs unhappily comes to pick them up.
 It will take them back to the port of Karavostasis.
 It is not a regular service; the boat has come just for them, out of schedule.
 They board one by one with flexibility.
-The comfort with which they balance on the slippery steps reveals that they have used this small vessel several times.
+The ease with which they balance on the slippery steps indicates they have used this small vessel several times.

 They laugh.
-On the one hand, they hold towels; on the other, I see 50 euros banknotes, reminiscent of the hematite color.
+On the one hand, they hold towels; on the other, I see 50-euro banknotes, reminiscent of hematite.
 The color returns to the landscape timidly, defeated.
 The boat is white.

 The ghosts at Agios Georgios and how to chat with them

-The path to Agios Georgios starts from the tavern Synantisi -where one has to stop for matsata and kalasouna.
+The path to Agios Georgios starts at the tavern Synantisi, where one must stop for matsata and kalasouna.
 The beaches on the north are out of consideration when the northern winds blow, but a merciful westerly wind touches Folegandros that afternoon.

 At first, the path is paved, but when the first church appears next to the beehives, the first stones show up off the red soil.
 The hiking trail to Agios Georgios is rugged, and the drywalls are in harmony with the berms (Greek: αναβαθμοί).
 These berms are the only way to keep the ground from becoming desertified.

-An hour later, three tamarisk trees and two tourists stand in front of the green rocks.
+An hour later, three tamarisk trees and two tourists stand before the green rocks.
 It is a beach that on the left has a haunted house and on the right a cluster of abandoned buildings.
 A local word appears in the eerie landscape: sirmata (Greek: σύρματα).
-It translates to “wires,” but it refers to spaces dug in the rocks, serving as shelters for the boats.
+It translates to “wires,” but it refers to spaces dug into the rocks that serve as shelters for the boats.
 Some of these sirmata are half-open, while most houses have curtains in front of the doors so that the sea salt doesn’t ruin them.

 The church fence is boiling.
 I sit there to cut a tomato and drink some water after the hike.
 The settlement of Agios Georgios seems ready to be inhabited again.
-A farmer’s car runs down the slope and raises clouds of dust.
+A farmer’s car rolls down the slope, raising clouds of dust.
 The driver, a man with an honest face, gets out of the car and dives straight into the water.

-It is a moment of silence in front of a landscape that seems to have been revealed from within.
+It is a moment of silence before a landscape that seems to have been revealed from within.
 Reminiscent of old, pre-adolescent lunches by the sea and under the song of cicadas.
-However, this landscape that has emerged and is suddenly established in front of me is almost empty of people.
+However, the landscape that has emerged and is suddenly established before me is almost empty of people.
 I wonder: is there a reason to return to deserted memories?

 The man with the honest face comes out of the water.
 But he does not return to the car.
 Instead, he emerges from the right side, in front of the green rocks.
 He climbs some steps that seem to lead nowhere and, two moments later, enters an unfinished building.